saleor/saleor-docs/docs/advanced/internationalization.md

 > **Note**
 >
-> Heroku users can use the [Scheduler add-on](https://elements.heroku.com/addons/scheduler) to automatically call the command daily at a predefined time.
+> Heroku users can use the [Scheduler add-on](https://elements.heroku.com/addons/scheduler) to automatically call the command at a pre-defined time each day.

-### Phone numbers format
+### Phone number format

-Saleor is able to use [Google’s `libphonenumber` library](https://github.com/googlei18n/libphonenumber) to ensure phone numbers provided by your customers are correct.
+Saleor is able to use [Google’s `libphonenumber` library](https://github.com/googlei18n/libphonenumber) to ensure that the phone numbers provided by your customers are correct.
-You need to choose prefix and type the number separately.
+You need to choose the prefix and type the number separately.
-Regardless of what country has been selected, you may enter the phone number for any country format.
+Regardless of which country has been selected, you may enter the phone number for any country format.

 ## Translation

-By default, the language and locale are determined based on the list of preferences supplied by a web browser.
+By default, the language and location are determined based on the list of preferences supplied by the web browser.
 GeoIP is used to determine the visitor’s country and their local currency.

 > **Note**